madelinegarrett/Lab-15-StatsSloths-/README.md

 * Importance:

 This question is important because the price could be increasing/decreasing becase there are more/less avocados in the market.
-Knowing the answer to this question will help us to be able to fully know whether or not avacado prices have raised.
+Knowing the answer to this question will help us to be able to fully know whether or not avocado prices have raised.
 This question also raises an important look in to how the demand for avocados has increased in recent years.

 * New Tools: